Plasmonic solar cell: Wavelength dependence

 If the dielectric constant for the embedding medium is varied, the resonant frequency can be shifted.
-Higher indexes of refraction will lead to a longer wavelength frequency.
+Higher indexes of refraction will lead to a longer resonant wavelength.

 Light trapping

 The metal nano-particles are deposited at a distance from the substrate in order to trap the light between the substrate and the particles.
 The particles are embedded in a material on top of the substrate.
 The material is typically a dielectric, such as silicon or silicon nitride.
 When performing experiment and simulations on the amount of light scattered into the substrate due to the distance between the particle and substrate, air is used as the embedding material as a reference.
 It has been found that the amount of light radiated into the substrate decreases with distance from the substrate.
 This means that nano-particles on the surface are desirable for radiating light into the substrate, but if there is no distance between the particle and substrate, then the light is not trapped and more light escapes.

 The surface plasmons are the excitations of the conduction electrons at the interface of metal and the dielectric.
 Metallic nano-particles can be used to couple and trap freely propagating plane waves into the semiconductor thin film layer.
 Light can be folded into the absorbing layer to increase the absorption.
 The localized surface plasmons in metal nano-particles and the surface plasmon polaritons at the interface of metal and semiconductor are of interest in the current research.
 In recent reported papers, the shape and size of the metal nano-particles are key factors to determine the incoupling efficiency.
 The smaller particles have larger incoupling efficiency due to the enhanced near-field coupling.
 However, very small particles suffer from large ohmic losses.

 Nevertheless, in certain types of nanostructured solar cells, such as the emerging quantum-dot intermediate band solar cells, the highly intense scattered near-field produced in the vicinity of plasmonic nanoparticles may be exploited for local absorption amplification in the quantum dots that are embedded in a host semiconductor.

 Recently, the plasmonic asymmetric modes of nano particles have found to favor the broadband optical absorption and promote the electrical properties of solar cells.
 The simultaneously plasmon-optical and plasmon-electrical effects of nanoparticles reveal a promising feature of nanoparticle plasmon.